-Welcome to Codects, a collection of technical notes and articles researched and written by Sami Elsayed.
-Here, once or twice a month, I share deep dives into things that interest me in the fields of artificial intelligence, computer security, and hardware.
+Welcome to Codects, a collection of technical notes and articles researched and written by me, Sami Elsayed.
+Here, once or twice a month, I share deep dives into things that interest me in the fields of artificial intelligence, computer security, hardware, and even debate.

 Recent posts